jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 ---
-title: The Juxtaposition of Functional and Object-Oriented Program Semantics Reveals an Alternative Model for State, Change & Time
+title: The Semantics of Change, State & Time in Functional Programmming
 description: This is a post on My Blog about agile frameworks
 date: 2020-03-09
 tags: post